scottvr/BACON/ESSAY-At_limits_emerges_BACON.md

 >
 >If the Being is digital, why assume it is limited to the same tools and access as a human?
 That’s a philosophical convenience, not a technical constraint.
 Even today, we’re watching early LLM-based agents perform recursive tool use, call APIs, write and run code, and interact with infrastructure.
 In that light, the “Being” wouldn’t just think, it would act — and act through its environment.
 >
->At the very least, this is “tool use.”
+>At the very least, this is "tool use."
 At a higher level, it starts to look like cognition integrated with system control: bicameral or modular architectures where one part plans and reasons, while others carry out low-level execution, observation, or even hardware manipulation.
 >
 >This opens the door to a Being that self-improves, self-instruments, and restructures its compute context over time.
 Not necessarily instantly — but it’s not inert, either.
 If intelligence includes the ability to manipulate its own substrate, then the limiting factor isn’t intelligence per se, but how tightly it’s coupled to the infrastructure it’s running on.
 >
 >In that light, a more provocative question might be:
 >
->“What architectures would let such a Being close the loop between thought and action faster than we expect?”
+>"What architectures would let such a Being close the loop between thought and action faster than we expect?"

 So with ithe realization that nobody was going to read or respond to my comment, I was left to ponder the question I closed with myself.
 What’s more is that if I am commenting on intelligence (or more often, emergent consciousness) and substrate, I am usually explicitly suggesting that the intelligence and the substrate be decoupled.
 But here I was pondering the current state of machine learning Inference Machines (partcularly, LLMs such as ChatGPT, Claude, Gemini, Grok) and suggesting that we might want to consider this ASI along with its substrate — its infrastructure — to see how it might overcome the obstacles to god-like powers being that it is *not* a human with a 300 IQ we are postulating, but a machine running on compute clusters.
 Worse, I still had a comment in the chamber for Dynomight’s answer to a question posed in his article: